-A lot of people think that building sustainable and health muscle mass is just a matter of imbibing sufficient quantities of protein, but the truth is rather more complicated than that.
+Many people believe that building healthy, sustainable muscle mass is just a matter of taking sufficient quantities of protein – but the truth is rather more complicated.

-Magnesium, for example, is vital to the growth of healthy muscles: Both because it catalyses the enzymatic reactions needed to break proteins down into their constituent parts, and because it provides the energy needed to transfer the resultant amino acids across cell membranes, and into developing tissues – thereby facilitating the repair and replacement of damaged muscle cells, and encouraging the growth of new muscle.
+Magnesium, for example, is vital to the growth of healthy muscles, both because it catalyses the enzymatic reactions needed to break proteins down into their constituent parts, and because it provides the energy needed to transfer resultant amino acids across cell membranes and into developing tissues – thereby facilitating the repair and replacement of damaged muscle cells and encouraging the growth of new muscle.

-Vitamin C, too, plays a very important part in facilitating the maintenance of muscular health – both in encouraging the growth of collagen, and in the boosting production of elastin, which lends developing muscle tissues the flexibility and tensile strength that they need to function correctly.
+Vitamin C, too, plays an important role in facilitating the maintenance of muscular health – both in encouraging the growth of collagen and in boosting production of elastin, which lends developing muscle tissues the flexibility and tensile strength they need to function correctly.

-Water is the Single Most Important Nutrient for Maintaining Muscular Health
+Water: The Single Most Important Nutrient for Muscular Health

-Water also plays an undeniably important role in maintaining the health of your muscles by providing your cells with hydroelectric energy, which is needed to fuel the complex biochemical reactions that enable tissue growth, and enable the proper metabolism of the essential amino acids needed to lend structure and support to developing muscle cells.
+Water also plays an undeniably important role in maintaining muscle health by providing cells with hydroelectric energy, which is needed to fuel the complex biochemical reactions that enable tissue growth and enable the proper metabolism of essential amino acids needed to lend structure to developing muscle cells.

-According to Dr F. Batmangedlidj, author of Your Body’s Many Cries for Water, water can also help to nourish healthy muscles by promoting the expression of certain growth inducing hormones, like motilin, which can increase nutrient uptake in the digestive tract, and help to supply growing muscles with the dense array of the vital micronutrients needed to encourage lasting vitality.
+According to Dr F. Batmangedlidj, author of Your Body’s Many Cries for Water, water can also nourish healthy muscles by promoting the expression of certain growth-inducing hormones like motilin, which can increase nutrient uptake in the digestive tract, and help to supply growing muscles with the dense array of vital micronutrients needed to encourage lasting vitality.

 Without Water, Muscles Quickly Deteriorate